 To close this point, ensure that the proposal you get from your prospective development partner highlights a breakdown of the cost in a standard and official manner.
 Moreover, don’t forget to work out details like taxes, applicable duties, or third-party charges to the transactions with your software vendor.
-It will help you to prevent additional or unnecessary cost from the beginning.
+It will help you prevent additional or unnecessary costs from the beginning.

 3. Poor Knowledge of Contracts, Privacy Law, and Legal Implications

 First things first, get a lawyer.
 Ensure that you sign a nondisclosure agreement to protect your idea before you reveal the details of the project.
 Make sure you do this even if your goal is just to get a price quote.
 The repercussion of not doing this is that someone else could be laughing to the bank, cashing in on your idea.
 You should protect your intellectual property.